RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 Other variants are similar, they recurse and manipulate `re` and `c_pos` accordingly.
 Hopefully the general idea is already clear.

+Ultimately the entire pattern matching logic collapses in a sequence of just the following set of FHE operations:
+1. eq (tests for an exact character match)
+2. ge (tests for greater than or equal to a character)
+3. le (tests for less than or equal to a character)
+4. bitand (bitwise AND, used for sequencing multiple regex components)
+5. bitor

 # How to apply the example implementation in your own code